BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

 \subsection{Result Overview}

-We first exhibit the attack results of various attacks.
+We first exhibit the attack results of all attack methods in BlackboxBench.
 Each method is evaluated under four attack settings.
 An attack setting $\mathcal{A}$ is defined by a combination of attack targets $t \in\{$targeted, untargeted$\}$ and norms $p \in\{2, \infty\}$, \textit{i.e.}, $\mathcal{A}= t \times p$.

-In query-based attacks, we evaluate 25 methods outlined in Sec. \ref{sec:implemented algorithm} using datasets and models detailed in Sec. \ref{sec: experimental setup} across all four attack settings. $\ell_2$ and $\ell_{\infty}$ are implemented for most attacks, even though some attacks are explicitly designed for one certain norm.
-There are a total of 570 pairs of evaluations for decision-based black-box attacks and 680 pairs of evaluations for score-based black-box attacks.
-Each method's performance in attacking a target model is assessed using three metrics: AQN, MQN, and ASR.
+In query-based attacks, we evaluate 29 methods outlined in \textbf{Supplementary} \ref{sec:implemented algorithm} using datasets and models detailed in Sec. \ref{sec: experimental setup} across all four attack settings. $\ell_2$ and $\ell_{\infty}$ are implemented for most attacks, even though some attacks are explicitly designed for one certain norm.
+There are a total of 630 pairs of evaluations for decision-based black-box attacks and 988 pairs of evaluations for score-based black-box attacks.
+Each method's performance in attacking a target model is assessed using three metrics: average query number (AQN), median query number (MQN), and attack success rate (ASR).
 A better attacker should report a higher ASR and a lower AQN and MQN simultaneously.
-In transfer-based attacks, we evaluate 30 methods mentioned in Sec. \ref{sec:implemented algorithm} on datasets and models listed in Sec. \ref{sec: experimental setup} under all four attack settings, leading to 13,132 evaluations in total.
-The efficacy of adversarial perturbations crafted on a surrogate model by each method are measured by averaging ASR on all targeted models listed in Tab. \ref{tab:models}.
-A superior attack method is expected to yield a higher average ASR.
+In transfer-based attacks, we evaluate 30 methods mentioned in \textbf{Supplementary} \ref{sec:implemented algorithm} on datasets and models listed in Sec. \ref{sec: experimental setup} under all four attack settings, leading to 13,332 evaluations in total.
+The efficacy of adversarial perturbations crafted on a surrogate model by each method is measured by averaging ASR on all targeted models.
+A superior attack method is expected to yield a higher averaged ASR.
 For the context of transfer-based attacks, unless explicitly specified otherwise, "ASR" refers to the averaged ASR herein.